agbommarito/XY-Wifi-Clock/Readme.md

 * It uses the configured timezone to then display the correct time for your region.
 The Wifi clock will attempt to setup an mDNS entry for http://xy-clock.local or the device name you specify.
 While mDNS is apparently natively supported in Windows 10 build 1703 and later, if it doesn't work for you on Windows you may need to install the Apple Bonjour service ([download link](https://support.apple.com/kb/dl999)).
 That being said, you may have better success using the IP address of the clock.

 * The config page looks like the screenshot below.
-The focus at the moment is functionality rather than looks, but at some point this needs to have better styling applied to it.

 ![image](./Documentation/Images/XY-Clock-Config.png)